isomerpages/tp-virtualcampus/_explore/03d-ippt.md

 ---
 # IPPT Training Resources

-If you are medically graded PES A or B1, you will enjoy an 8-week reduction in your full-time NS duration if you attain 61 points or more from the three Pre-Enlistee IPPT stations (with a minimum of 1 point from each station).
-Otherwise, you are required to undergo an additional 8-week Physical Training Phase (PTP) enlistment.
+If you are medically graded PES A or B1, enjoy an additional 8 weeks of freedom if you attain 61 points or more from the three Pre-Enlistees IPPT stations (with a minimum 1 point from each station).

 The Student Development & Alumni Affairs (SDAA) Department has designed a 4-week training programme to beast it up in your IPPT!
 Go hard or go home!